ArbatskayaNatalya/hangman/README.md

 Console game on Ruby.

-In the beginning, you must ask a question that can be answered positively or negatively.
-After launch, the program greets.
-Then a delay of 2 seconds, the program chooses one of 20 answers and show it.
+The game chooses a word from the dictionary.
+You have 7 attempts to enter a letter and guess the word.

-detailed information about the game: [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game))
+Detailed information about the game: [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game))

 ### Running ###

 1) Download repo to your local directory.
 2) You can run:

-        $ ruby 8ball.rb
+        $ ruby main.rb

+### Add word to dictionary ###

+The dictionary is on `data/words.txt`.
+You can changing dictionary.
+Each word should be written in capital letters.
+One word on a separate line.